infomediadesign/pa-iii-lumensTrail-repository/README.md

 - Most Potential (3rd Place)
 ---

-Considering that the entire project was developed within just six months and including a total re-work of the project after the initial kockoff phase, the team is proud of what has been accomplished.
+Considering that the entire project was developed within just six months and including a total rework of the project after the initial kickoff phase, the team is proud of what has been accomplished.
 All major personal and team goals have been met and the end product exceeded our initial expectations.
 Well done, team!